zdb999/coast-def/docs/model_explanation.md

 This equation expressing the calculation of utility consider $k_{1}$ as the probability the discharges are less than $ Q_{0} $. $ k_{2} $ being the probability the discharge is greater than $ Q_{T} $.

 We have decided from the research presented above to use a Von-Neumann Morgenstein expected-utility model to consider risk aversion.
-This means that we plan on assigning a monetary value to the inconvenience and cost of relocating after a flood disaster.
+This means that the benefit from preventing damage will be marginally larger.
+Additionally, we plan on assigning a monetary value to the inconvenience and cost of relocating after a flood disaster that will also be seen as a benefit to disaster prevention.

 ## Present Value Calculations